WiFi

 If it is not feasible to run a wire, a home plug (Ethernet over the power lines) is an option.

-Upgrading to 802.11 N might help too as it has a bigger bandwidth.
+Upgrading to 802.11 N or AC might help too as they have a higher throughput.